Fall 2021 Student Organization Event Procedure Disclaimer:

-Student organizations are prohibited from holding in-person events, meetings, and activities either on or off campus.
-In addition, the following in-person elements will not be approved for student organization events and as such should be excluded from your planning processes:
+Student organizations are encouraged to holding in-person events, meetings, and activities either on or off-campus in virtual, in-person, or hybrid modes in accordance with the Fall 2021 Event Guidelines.
+The following in-person elements will not be approved for student organization events and as such should be excluded from your planning processes:

 - Food for public consumption provided by the organization

 - Alcohol consumption or access to alcohol

 Failure to comply with these student organization procedures and requirements could ultimately result in your organization’s loss of University recognition and the benefits associated with that status for the remainder of the 2021-2021 Academic Year to be reviewed for Fall 2022.
 Furthermore, confirmed student organization procedure violations, including but not limited to event registration, may ultimately lead to individual student conduct proceedings.

 The following sections of the Student Organization Handbook are provided for reference and are applicable when student organizations are allowed to incorporate them into their events.
 Prior to the start of the Spring 2022 semester, these procedures will be reviewed and updated in accordance with the University, state, Los Angeles city, and county guidelines.

 Any time an organization wishes to sell or give-away prepackaged food and/or beverages not provided by University Catering to the public including but no limited to students, faculty, staff, and/or visitors a Temporary Food Facility Permit must be submitted with a completed Event Registration Form at least 10 business days prior to the scheduled event to CSI.

 Here are some questions to determine if the organization should complete the Temporary Food Facility Permit for an event: